 Sending Office: Gomez, Jimmy

 Korean American Day commemorates the arrival of the first Korean immigrants to the United States on January 13, 1903.
-This year marks the 116th anniversary of their first arrival.
-In 2005, Congress unanimously passed a resolution for the national
+This year marks the 117th anniversary of their first arrival.
+In 2005, Congress unanimously passed a resolution encouraging the

-observance of Korean American Day, and it has been more than 10 years since that passage.
-As a Member of Congress representing the largest Korean population in the country, I am proud to reintroduce a resolution that raises the public’s awareness of the Korean
+national observance of Korean American Day.
+As the representative of the largest Korean population in the country, I encourage you to join me as cosponsor of this important resolution to raise the public’s awareness of the Korean American community’s history

 Today, we have nearly two million Korean Americans living in the United States.
 The Korean American community has made a profound impact upon our nation and enriched all facets of American life from businesses, non-profits, NGOs, government, military, technology,